brentcenci/PeekURLChecker/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's best features:
+Here are some of the project's best features:

 *   Checks final URL destination of any input URL
 *   Gives you easy access to navigate to final URL destination
 *   Displays snapshot of target site within the popup
 *   Toggleable automatic checking of blacklisted sites when you click on a short link on a web page

-<h2>💻 Built with</h2>

-Technologies used in the project: